emad-elsaid/xlog/README.md

 ## Features

+- **Automatic Page Linking** - Just mention a page name and XLog converts it to a link automatically.
+No more `[syntax](/required)`
+- **Live Preview** - Embedded web server with hot-reload shows changes instantly
+- **Bidirectional Backlinks** - Automatic backlinks show all pages linking to the current page
 - **Fast** - Written in Go, renders large knowledge bases in seconds
-- **Live Preview** - Embedded web server with hot-reload shows changes instantly
-- **Interconnected** - Automatic backlinks and bidirectional page relationships
+- **Git-Native** - Filesystem-based, works with any text editor and version control
 - **Extensible** - 37 built-in extensions for photos, todos, search, and more
-- **Git-Native** - Filesystem-based, works with any text editor and version control
 - **Flexible Output** - Serve locally or generate static sites for deployment

 ## Quick Start